pfdubois/BridgeBidding/source/AdvancedMajor.rst

 With 4+ cards,

-- 1M - 2M 6-10 HCP with 3 cards in M; or a good five, particularly Axxx in
+- 1M - 2M 6-10 HCP with 3 cards in M; or a good five points, particularly Axxx in
   trumps.
 - 1M – 3M!
 2-6 preemptive, 4 card raise
 - 1M – 3♣!
 7-9 constructive 4 card raise